 Camp Muir Route Via Skyline Trail is a 8.6 mile heavily trafficked out and back trail located near Paradise Inn, Washington that features a waterfall and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from March until September.
+The trail offers a number of activity options and is best used from March until September.

 An extreme dayhike to Muir, the primary base camp for summit expeditions.

 My pinnacle hike to date.
 Generous respect for the uphill climb on the snowfield.
 A beautiful day on 10/12/16.
 Do it but make sure you respect Rainier.

 Intense hike that will test you mentally and physically.
 Be ready for changing weather, and be ready for insane views.
 An experience that will be remembered for a long time.

 Nice challenging hike, the weather changes fast though.
 Be prepared to sit for a little while if weather comes in.
 Glad to have been up there though.
 Hoping next time its just a stop on the way up to the top!

 best hike I have ever done so far, beautiful morning sunshine, rapid weather change afternoon, clouds clears out after midnight leaves astonishing night sky with clear view of the Milky Way

 Amazing views all the way up... when the weather cooperates.
 Very difficult climb through the snow, but worth it.